-- Work on the Windows desktop
+- Use the Windows desktop

 - Manage files and folders

 - Work with documents

 - Use shortcuts

-For more information on Windows, click Start, then select Help and Support or Help.
+Help and Support For more information on Windows, click Start, then select Help and Support or Help.

 About the Windows environment

 After your computer starts, the first screen you see is the Windows desktop.
 The desktop is like the top of a real desk.
 Think of the desktop as your personalized work space where you open programs and perform other tasks.